xebialabs-community/xld-flyway-plugin/README.md

 See http://flywaydb.org/documentation/commandline/migrate.html for more information about the Flyway commands and configuration options used by this API.

+# History #

+version	 author            	 remark
+-------	 ------            	 ------
+v1.0.0 	 Joris de Winne    	 First version v1.1.0 	 Gert-Jan Paulissen	 Added outOfOrder and validateOnMigrate flags.
+Removed startClean flag (from the UI). v1.2.0 	 Gert-Jan Paulissen	 The XL Deploy NOOP operation must act like CREATE or MODIFY.
+                             This ensures that running XL Deploy after a database backup restore will migrate the database so it will really resemble the XL Deploy administration.

 # Requirements #

 * **Requirements**